holub008/nbib/README.md

 `nbib` does not:

 * Allow users to customize parsing methods
-    * It's the author's aspiration that performing the "obvious" parsing
+    * `nbib` opines that performing the "obvious" parsing covers 99% of use cases, so don't push this work onto the client
 * Play nicely with improperly formatted files - exceptions are aggressively thrown for unexpected inputs
-    * Given PubMed is effectively the sole producer of these files,
+    * Given PubMed is effectively the sole producer of these files, the risk is
     * Please report any issues encountered!
 * Have great run time performance
     * As of writing, a 10,000 ref file (PubMed max export size) of 829K lines took 9.2 seconds on a standard laptop.